lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-2.md

   );

   // -------------------------
-  // GRANT URD PERM - METHOD 1
+  // GRANT LSP1 Delegate contract PERM - METHOD 1
   // -------------------------
   // COMMENT IF YOU USE METHOD 2

-  // we need the key to store our custom URD contract address
+  // we need the key to store our custom LSP1 Delegate contract address
   // {_LSP1_UNIVERSAL_RECEIVER_DELEGATE_PREFIX + <bytes32 typeId>}
   console.log('⏳ Registering custom URD on the UP');
   const URDdataKey =